Amazon Marketplace

 GL (General Ledger) is the central ledger in financial accounting that records all business transactions.
 For Amazon sellers, understanding GL structure is important to correctly categorize revenue, fees, and commissions.
 Proper GL organization enables better profitability analysis and simplifies tax reporting for e-commerce operations.

-Open term pageGMV
+Open glossary pageGMV

 Gross Merchandise Value - Brutto-Warenwert